microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewset-post-definitions.md

 ### Example 1: Create an access review on a group

-This is an example of creating an access review with the following settings:
+The following example creates an access review with the following settings:
-+ The review reviews all members of a group, whose group **id** is `02f3bafb-448c-487c-88c2-5fd65ce49a41`.
++ The review reviews all members of a group with the **id** `02f3bafb-448c-487c-88c2-5fd65ce49a41`.
-+ A specific user, whose user **id** is `398164b1-5196-49dd-ada2-364b49f99b27` is the reviewer.
++ A specific user with the user **id** `398164b1-5196-49dd-ada2-364b49f99b27` is the reviewer.
 + It recurs weekly and continues indefinitely.

 #### Request
-In the request body, supply a JSON representation of the [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object.

 # [HTTP](#tab/http)
 <!-- {